heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-22-directory-crawler.md

 comments: true
 ---

-Directory Crawler is a simple command-line utility program that is built in .NET C# to crawl all accessible directories within a target directory (as an entry point) and output the results to a text file.
-I created this utility program because I need to monitor some shared directories within a local network.
+Directory Crawler is a simple command-line utility program written in .NET C# to crawl all accessible directories within a target directory (entry point) and save the output results to a text file.
+I created this utility program because I need to monitor some shared directories in some local networks.

 {% include figure.html src="https://i.imgur.com/Re1267D.gif" caption="Showing how the program looked like in action" %}

-### Usage
+### How to use

 Command: